USRSE/documents/code-of-conduct.md

 Should changes need to be made to the US-RSE Code of Conduct, US-RSE members may draft a proposed set of changes.
 This can be done by opening a Pull Request to the [US-RSE documents repository](https://github.com/USRSE/documents).
+Your Pull Request should include a well-thought-out justification for the proposed changes.
 The Steering Committee must vote on and approve any proposed changes in order for them to be incorporated.

 ## License